HIV / AIDS

 - Use your own equipment/needles for drug and steroid use

-- PrEP (pre-exposure prophylaxis): a daily pill helps prevent HIV transmission (learn more about PrEP here)
+- PrEP (pre-exposure prophylaxis): a daily pill that helps prevent HIV transmission

-- Both PrEP and PEP are available at our clinic
+Both PrEP and PEP are available by prescription through our clinic.

 How do I get tested?

-- Rapid anonymous testing is available through our local Public Health Unit – call 807.625.5900 for more information
+- Rapid anonymous testing is available through the Thunder Bay District Health Unit – call (807) 625-5900 for more information

 What if I test positive?

-- The infection can cause serious health problems if untreated.
+- This infection will cause serious health problems, if untreated

 How do I know it’s gone?

-There is no cure for HIV but it is very manageable through antiretroviral therapy.
+- There is no cure for HIV, however it is very manageable.
 HIV positive people are living long and healthy lives on antiretroviral treatment.